D. J. Augustin

-Darryl Gerard "D. J." Augustin Jr. (born November 10, 1987) is an American professional basketball player who last played for the Los Angeles Lakers of the National Basketball Association (NBA).
+Darryl Gerard "D. J." Augustin Jr. (born November 10, 1987) is an American former professional basketball player who played for 14 seasons in the National Basketball Association (NBA).
 He played college basketball for the Texas Longhorns from 2006 to 2008.
 He was drafted ninth overall by the Charlotte Bobcats in the 2008 NBA draft.

 Early life

 Augustin was born in New Orleans, Louisiana.
 His family was forced out of New Orleans by Hurricane Katrina in 2005.
 He played his senior year at Hightower High School in Missouri City, Texas; however, he earned his diploma from Brother Martin High School in New Orleans, and he participated in the graduation ceremonies with his Hightower classmates on May 28, 2006, at the Toyota Center in Houston, Texas.
 While at Brother Martin, Augustin led the team to two state championships.

 While at Hightower, Augustin thrilled the Hightower faithful with his pinpoint passing and precise shooting.
-His first game as a Hurricane was against Madison High School, and Augustin nearly pulled off a triple-double in front of a packed house and TV cameras with 29 points, 8 rebounds and 14 assists in an 83–59 victory.
+His first game as a Hurricane was against Madison High School, and Augustin nearly pulled off a triple-double with 29 points, 8 rebounds and 14 assists in an 83–59 victory.
 He led Hightower to the third round of the playoffs before they were eliminated, and ended the season at 26–4.
 Augustin won numerous honors after the season as he was named district 20-5A MVP, was named as the Houston Chronicle player of the year, made the first team all Greater Houston, and first team all state teams.
 Augustin finished his high school career by being named a McDonald's All American, and started as point guard for the West squad against his soon to be teammate at Texas, Kevin Durant.
 He was also a fourth-team Parade All-American.

 Considered a four-star recruit by Rivals.com, Augustin was listed as the No. 6 point guard and the No. 49 player in the nation in 2006.

 College career

 Freshman year

 Augustin was one of seven freshman to join the Longhorn basketball program for the 2006–07 season.
 He started all 35 games in the season as the point guard for the Longhorns, averaging 14.4 points and 6.7 assists per game.
 For his contributions, he was named to both the All-Big 12 Second Team and the Big 12 All-Rookie Team by Big 12 coaches and Associated Press.

-Augustin had a chance to participate in the 2007 NBA draft with former teammate Kevin Durant, but he chose to stay in school to develop his game more with the Longhorns.
+Augustin had a chance to participate in the 2007 NBA draft with Longhorn teammate Kevin Durant, but he chose to stay in school to develop his game more with the Longhorns.